Regulatory actions for Feb. 13, 2025

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Roche, Subtle Medical.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Crispr, Hefei Tianhui, Kenai, Merck, Neuphoria, Nkure, Octavian, Oramed, Oratech, Statera, Tivic Health.

 Briefs